kristenkinnearohlmann/100-days-of-code/log-r3.md

 # 100 Days Of Code - Log

+### R3 Day 6: July 26, 2018

+**Today's Progress:** Last night, I read the additional GitHub page that Flatiron added - good stuff for having good repos!
+Today I started into the revised HTML path - I think I'll breeze through it even faster since I'm apparently OG with HTML (invented in 1993, I started using it in 1996 or so) and I've picked up a lot of knowledge of HTML5/CSS3 on the old track for HTML/CSS.

+**Thoughts:** I'm trying not to over-learn but also want to ensure I pick up any updates to my older knowledge.
+Happy to be moving along again!

+**Link to work:** NA

 ### R3 Day 5: July 25, 2018

 **Today's Progress:** Hit a snag - I'm trying to finish the old track HTML/CSS on Flatiron and I just hit a dead-end with the lab.
 I'm not really getting super clear answers on how to get what I need.
 Since I'll be checking in next week with my educational coach, I think I'll jump tracks to the new track of HTML/CSS until I can get a clear answer.